Details: Based on teaching experience

 • Professional Learning Communities who address school-wide issues;

-• A supportive Board of Trustees who understand the challenges of working in a transfer school; and
+• A supportive Board of Trustees who understand the challenges of working in a transfer school.

 Ways in which we are different which are outlined in our Charter with NYSED Board of Regents:

-• We are a full year school running on the NYC DOE calendar from September through June and then July through mid-August although the person in this position has the opportunity to work on a 10-month contract;
+• We are a full year school running on from September through June and then July through mid-August although the person in this position has the opportunity to work on a 10-month contract;

 • We work from 9 to 5 September through June (students leave by 3:55) with an hour at the end of the day for professional development and addressing school-wide issues;

-• Instruction is informed by actual data collected by teachers in the classroom and analyzed through the PerfPlus Program;
+• Instruction is informed by actual data collected by teachers in the classroom and analyzed through the PerfPlus Programs;

 • Teachers and staff participate in Instructional Rounds with other schools involved in the PICCS project, this is done by visiting schools, conducting classroom observations and developing problems of practice that impact us all;

-• Opportunities to becomes trained and certified in the Danielson Classroom Observation Rubric; and
+• Opportunities to become trained and certified in the Danielson Classroom Observation Rubric; and

 • Access to professional developers from TERC Using Data, Danielson, Metamorphis, A.L.L., among others.